PetterTech/blog/content/posts/2014-01-15-powershell-write-progress-a-step-by-step-guide.md

 $progress = 1
 ```

-This way PercentComplete will start at 1, you&#8217;ll see why in a bit.
+This way PercentComplete will start at 1, you'll see why in a bit.

 Now we can create our foreach loop (I assume you know how they work):